enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

 .. code-block:: c++

-   void apply_floor_to_total_energy(Block *block,
+   apply_floor_to_energy_and_sync(Block *block,
                                   Grouping &integrable_group,
                                   int stale_depth);

-This method makes sure that the field in the total_energy grouping of the integrable group satisfies the pressure floor.
-This should do nothing for a barotropic equation of state.
+This method applies the applies the pressure floor to the total_energy field specified by ``integrable_group``.
+If using the dual-energy formalism the floor is also applied to the internal energy (also specified by the ``integrable_group``) and synchronizes the internal energy with the total energy.
+If the equation of state is barotropic, this should do nothing.

 .. code-block:: c++